 - Get Started – One of the most common CTAs, this one can be used for just about anything, prompting users to take action.

 - Sign Up – Commonly used with subscription-based services, this CTA is great for events, courses, and free trials.

 - Try for Free – Some of the best CTA’s contain the word “free”.
-If you are able to offer a free trial, this CTA can really help conversions.
+If you are able to offer a free trial, this button text can really help conversions.

-- Join us – This is a great CTA to get people involved in an event, to be a part of a group, or to join your online community.
+- Join us – This is a great action word to get people involved in an event, to be a part of a group, or to join your online community.

-Where you place your CTA is almost as important as what you say in it.
+Websites can have multiple CTAs.
+Where you place your primary CTA and secondary CTA is almost as important as what you say in it.
 CTA’s are delicate.
 There’s a fine line between ushering users to take the next step and bothering them to do so.
-If your CTA button copy is compelling, and users see the value in your offer, they will take the next step.
+If your call to action copy is compelling, and users see the value in your offer, they will take the next step.
 But shoving a pop up in their face asking them to sign up for a newsletter when this is their first time on your site and they’ve only been there for 2 seconds… is only going to annoy them.

-While there is no single best place to put a CTA, there are some best practices.
-It’s important to consider where a CTA will be placed when designing a website.
-Map out how a user will flow through your content and pages, then you can figure out where the best place to put a CTA is.
-Ultimately A/B testing your CTA is the best way to find what works and can be great for trying out different ad copy, design ideas, colors, fonts, and placements.
+While there is no single best place to put a call to action, there are some best practices.
+It’s important to consider where a call to action button will be placed when designing a website.
+Map out how a potential customer will flow through your content and pages, then you can figure out where the best place to put a successful CTA is.
+Ultimately A/B testing your call to action phrase is the best way to find what works and can be great for trying out different ad copy, design ideas, colors, fonts, and placements.

 Here are some CTA best practices for buttons, banners, pop ups, and anchor text.

 Button call to actions can go just about anywhere.
 Button CTAs work best when there is an offer description or compelling CTA around the button that leads users to want to click it.
 It’s best to educate your readers or offer something of value, just before asking them to click a button.